Maintaining Fireplace Safety

 October 19, 2021

-Cooler weather obviously means we need to heat our homes.
-And what is nicer than a cozy, crackling fire while reading the Sunday paper and watching the game on TV.
-Many Mohawk Valley diehards say they stay because they love the change of seasons.
+Many Mohawk Valley diehards say they stay in the area because they love the change of seasons.
 And a beautiful fireplace is something many of us look forward to.

-But an average of 17,600 chimney fires occurred annually in the United States between 2015 and 2017.
-So what can you do to make sure your cozy fire doesn’t turn into a disaster at your home?
+However, an average of 17,600 chimney fires occurred annually in the United States between 2015 and 2017.
+With these statistics that might be eye-opening, what can you do to make sure your fireplace doesn’t cause a catastrophe in your home?
+Follow these safety tips and teach those in your home about them, too.

 Fireplace Safety Tips

-6. Don’t leave home with the fire unattended.
+- Never leave your home unattended while a fire is still burning.
 Rule of thumb: Once the fire is going, you are staying!

 How to Make Sure the Wood is Good

 Believe it or not, freshly cut firewood contains up to 45% water.
-Seasoned wood is down to 20-25% water.
-The problem with water in green wood is that it takes more energy to burn the wood.
-That means less heat is delivered to your home.
-And acidic water ends up deposited in your chimney.
+Seasoned firewood is down to 20-25% water.
+The problem with water in green wood is that it takes more energy to burn the wood, meaning less heat is delivered to your home.
+Moreover, acidic water ends up deposited in your chimney.

-Green wood, on the other hand, is heavier with fresher looking ends.
-And when knocked together makes a dull thud.
+Greenwood, on the other hand, is heavier with fresher-looking ends.
+When greenwood is knocked together it makes a dull thud that is not as loud as seasoned firewood.
 Of course, the best way to know is to buy split wood in the spring for use the next winter.
-And buy from a supplier you know and trust.
+We suggest buying your wood from a supplier you know and trust!
+Support locals.

 Homeowners Insurance Will Respond in Case of Fire

-Here at Scalzo, Zogby & Wittig we realize that no matter how careful you are, accidents happen.
+Here at Scalzo, Zogby & Wittig, Inc. we realize that no matter how careful you are, accidents happen.
 What if your chimney catches fire?
 Or a spark causes a fire in your home?
-Will your homeowners insurance policy respond?
-The answer is, yes it will.
+Will your homeowner’s insurance policy respond?
+The easy answer is, yes it will.

 The question is, will you have enough coverage?
-Are you wondering about a second opinion on your homeowners insurance policy?
-Maybe looking to save money?
+Are you wondering about a second opinion on your homeowner’s insurance policy?
+Looking to save money?
 Give us a call and we’ll go over your current policy and premiums with you.
-Our aim is to get you the right coverages for the best price.
+Our goal is to get you the right coverages for the best price that best fits your needs.

-And enjoy a safe winter season in front of that warm fire!
+Enjoy a safe winter season in front of the warm fire!

 Until next time,